cshum/level-transactions/README.md

 ##How it works
-Levelup API methods are asynchronous. level-async-transaction maintains a two-level async mutexes to ensure sequential ordering of operations:
+Levelup API methods are asynchronous. level-async-transaction maintains a two-level queue-mutex to ensure sequential ordering of operations:

-* 1st level: transaction mutex ensures mutually exclusive access of key + sublevel prefix during lock phase of transaction.
+* 1st level: operation queue ensures sequential operations of `get`, `put`, `del` within the transaction.
-* 2nd level: operation mutex ensures sequential operations of `get`, `put`, `del` within the transaction.
+* 2nd level: transaction mutex ensures mutually exclusive access of key + sublevel prefix during lock phase of transaction.

 Upon acquiring two-level mutex, operations are isolated within each transaction object.
 Results will only persist upon successful commit, using `batch()` of LevelDB.